Free Resource! Print this guide and keep it on your fridge or in your wallet. It's designed to help you stay calm when your child is in crisis.

 Remember:

 Meltdowns are neurological overwhelm — not bad behaviour.
 Your child is not "being bad", they're having a hard time.
-They need co-regulation, not consequences.

 For You:

 This is really hard.
 You're doing your best.
 If you lose your cool, repair later.
-Your calm is a gift to your child — look after yourself too.

 Keep this somewhere visible — it's hard to think clearly during a crisis 💙